Sebi1808/reactsafe-cyberbullying-analysis/replit.md

-# CyberGuard - Cyberbullying Analysis & Response System
+# ReactSafe - Cyberbullying Analysis & Response System

 ## Overview

-CyberGuard is a full-stack web application designed to analyze cyberbullying comments using AI and provide strategic response recommendations.
+ReactSafe is a full-stack web application designed to analyze cyberbullying comments using AI and provide strategic response recommendations.
 The system offers both manual parameter configuration and autopilot modes for comment analysis, with intelligent response generation based on selected communication strategies.
+Features deep linguistic analysis on pragmatic, semantic, and syntactic levels with German interface.

 ## System Architecture